1. Drink matcha green tea

 This kind of training is called HIIT (High intensity interval training).
 It propels your fat burn and uses maximum calories and should leave you feeling physically exhausted yet energised and full of achievement.
 Try this 20 minute beginners' HIIT workout.

-Hill repeats sound less fun than they are, so don't be put off.
-They get your heart racing, burn fat like nothing else and give a serious kick of endorphins.
+Running up and down hills sounds less fun than it is, so don't be put off.
+It will get your heart racing, burn fat like nothing else and give you a serious kick of endorphins.

 Do a slow jog on the flat for 10-15 minutes as a warm down and be sure to stretch out your aching muscles to enhance your recovery.

 For more on inclines, read hill training explained